claudiatun/MarketAnalysis/README.md

 Q4: What products are most often sold together?
 Q5: What product sold the most?
 Why do you think it sold the most?

-Visualizations and insights are provided for every Task.
+Visualizations and insights are provided for every task.